Important Days in November 2022

 14th November – World Diabetes Day

-On every 14th November , the World Diabetes Day is observed.
-The main focus of this day is to raise awareness about the impact of diabetes disease, its prevention, and education on diabetes among people.
+On every 14th November, the World Diabetes Day is observed.
+The purpose of this one day is to raise awareness of a condition that millions of people all around the world live with every day.

 15th November – Jharkhand Foundation Day